klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

     The primary use case for all this will be core mapping on the GPU nodes to get an optimal binding between the cores and GCDs used by a Slurm task / MPI rank.
 On each CCD of a LUMI-G processor, core 0 cannot be used by the user.
-So building a mask that includes all available cores (cores 1-7) of a CCD is done as follows:
+So building a mask that includes the first hardware thread of all available cores (cores 1-7) of a CCD is done as follows:

     <table style="border-collapse: collapse; border: none;">
       <tbody style="border: none;">